hashemifar/DPPI/README.md

 ==> Input parameters:

-        -dataset: nickname of the training data (e.g. myTrain)
+        -dataset: Name of the training data (e.g. myTrain)

-        -string: a suffix that is added to the result file
+        -string: A suffix that is added to the result file

         -device: GPU number